 Welcome to the World of Montessori

 Maria Montessori, a 20th century educational pioneer and the first female physician in Italy, developed what has become known as the Montessori method.
-At the heart of this approach is the observation of the child as the basis for ongoing instruction.
+At the heart of this approach is the observation of the child.
 The child has within a natural desire to learn.
 The role of the teacher is to prepare a learning environment that awakens this desire and to recognize “sensitive periods” in the development of each individual child.

-Through her observation of challenged, typical, and gifted children, Montessori developed a curriculum of hands-on materials for all areas of development.
+Through her observation of challenged, typical, and gifted children, Montessori developed a curriculum of hands-on materials.
 These learning tools are made from natural materials, are self-correcting, increase in difficulty over time, and are purposefully arranged in the room.

 Although the Montessori method was developed decades ago, it is even more relevant today.
-In a world that often seems hurried and over-stimulating, the simple, yet precise, philosophy and materials of Montessori help to fill the basic needs of children today.
+In a world that often is over-stimulating, the simple, yet precise, philosophy and materials of Montessori fill the basic needs of children today.

 Philosophical Orientation of Stepping Stones Montessori School

 Click here for article "Directing Without Disturbing" by Carrie Gervais, Co-Director.

 Montessori schools vary in their adherence to the traditional Montessori Method.
 We are a progressive Montessori school.
-While the bulk of the activities are traditional Montessori activities in Pre K to Grade 3, we also incorporate activities that we feel Maria Montessori would have embraced today, including new self-correcting materials, hands-on approaches, and practice aids for Elementary children.
+While the bulk of the activities are Montessori activities in Pre K to Grade 3, we also incorporate activities that we feel Maria Montessori would have embraced today, including new self-correcting, hands-on approaches, and practice aids for Elementary children.